cmu-phil/r-tetrad/README.md

 Please see the main.R file for a description of how to use the scripts.

 Once this code is more mature, we will make an R package from it.
 As a step in that direction, we've organized the code into package-like directories.

+# Support

+This work is supported by the Department of Philosophy of Carnegie Mellon University and by the Software Engineering Institute of Carnegie Mellon University, both in Pittsburgh, PA, USA.